saj42saj-beep/ASC-CLD-ASCOF/1 Prepare Local CLD/Prepare Local CLD README .md

 **Validation**
+Stored procedure that will validate CLD data.
+1. Defined list values are correct.
+2. Unit Cost and Planned units per week are numeric 2dp.
+3. **TO DO** add extra validation logic as needed.
+TBD.

 Download and create local table which maps allowable values per field.
 Fields in the table are expected to be *with spaces* as per the specification **and** mapping file.

 ie